Why Nvidia Stock Dropped Today

 *Stock Advisor returns as of January 10, 2022

+Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool’s board of directors.
 Rich Smith has no position in any of the stocks mentioned.
-The Motley Fool owns and recommends Advanced Micro Devices and Nvidia.
+The Motley Fool owns and recommends Activision Blizzard, Microsoft, and Nvidia.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.